Archive for the ‘FAQs’ Category

 No. I am not in network with any insurance companies.
 My work is “fee-for-service,” and my full fee is due at each session.

 Some insurance plans will reimburse for “out-of-network” providers, which is what I would be considered.
 If this is the case for you, I would be glad to provide a receipt with all relevant information if you wish to seek reimbursement from your insurance company.
 For more information about whether you would qualify for this, call your insurance company to find out whether your plan has any mental health/behavioral health coverage and, if so, if it reimburses out-of-network providers and, if so, what the requirements are.
 (For example, do you have a deductible to meet?
 What rate will they reimburse you?)
-Do be aware that any time you use your insurance to pay for mental health coverage, the insurance company requires a diagnosis code, which becomes part of your medical records.
+Be aware that any time you use your insurance to pay for mental health coverage, the insurance company requires a diagnosis code, which becomes part of your medical records.

 Do you accept credit cards?